magento/magento2-functional-testing-framework/docs/configuration.md

 ### MAGENTO_BACKEND_BASE_URL

-(Optional) If you are running Admin Panel on separate domain, you may need to specify this value:
+(Optional) If you are running the Admin Panel on separate a domain, specify this value:

 Example: